Apadolsky/apadolsky/README.md

 I'm a passionate developer with a flair for creating innovative solutions.
 Currently, I'm working on my startup [PaintBox](http://getpaintbox.com) where I offer the following products:

-- [TradeBox](http://get.tradeboxpro.app) - A cutting-edge platform for Contractors and Tradesmen.
+- [TradeBox](http://get.tradeboxpro.app): App for Contractors - A cutting-edge project management platform for Contractors and Tradesmen.
-- [PaintBox](http://get.paintbox.app) - A revolutionary App for Professional Painters.
+- [PaintBox](http://get.paintbox.app): App for Painters - A revolutionary estimating and project management app for Professional Painters.

 Feel free to check out my [portfolio website](http://adampadolsky.com) for more information about me and my work.
 ---